Fanta0990/WHSTechNotes/journal.md

 | Bart | Toyota Corolla | Left stains on Carpet |
 | Harrison | Subaru Forester | Left the Oil cap off |

+# Febuary 3, 2025
+Technology could be used to double check other programs and machines to make sure the engines are properly working.
+With air traffic control you could use diffrent sensors to see if their are any collisions or if something similar is going to happen. if you have a weak system it baing taken over or hacked is really easy to do.

 # February 11,  2025
 | Shape | Color | Count |
 |:------- |:-- |:------ |